code-for-pizza/pathfinderDungeonGenerator/README.md

 How to start the application
 1. Ensure you have mvn and npm installed.
 2. In your Terminal run `npm start --prefix fontend-app`
 3. Then, in your Terminal run `mvn spring-boot:run`

+4. Swagger-ui url is by default http://localhost:30001/swagger-ui/index.html